nikic/PHP-Parser/doc/component/Error.markdown

 > **EXPERIMENTAL**

-By default the parser will stop throw an exception upon encountering the first error during parsing.
-The parser also supports an alternative mode, in which the parser will remember the error, but try to continue parsing the rest of the source code.
+By default the parser will throw an exception upon encountering the first error during parsing.
+An alternative mode is also supported, in which the parser will remember the error, but try to continue parsing the rest of the source code.

 To enable this mode the `throwOnError` parser option needs to be disabled.
 Any errors that occurred during parsing can then be retrieved using `$parser->getErrors()`.
 The `$parser->parse()` method will either return a partial syntax tree